bormaxi8080/starred/README.md

 ## Others

+- [paulpogoda/OSINT-Tools-Israel](https://github.com/paulpogoda/OSINT-Tools-Israel) - Websites and tools for OSINT investigations pertaining to Israel
+- [paulpogoda/OSINT-Tools-Bulgaria](https://github.com/paulpogoda/OSINT-Tools-Bulgaria) - Bulgarian OSINT tools list.
+- [paulpogoda/OSINT-Tools-Russia](https://github.com/paulpogoda/OSINT-Tools-Russia) - A list of OSINT tools that may be useful to you when conducting investigations related to Russian Federation
+- [paulpogoda/OSINT-Tools-Emirates](https://github.com/paulpogoda/OSINT-Tools-Emirates) - Tools for OSINT in Emirates
 - [paulpogoda/OSINT-Tools-Tajikistan](https://github.com/paulpogoda/OSINT-Tools-Tajikistan) - Open Data and sources for OSINT in Tajikistan
 - [paulpogoda/OSINT-Tools-Uzbekistan](https://github.com/paulpogoda/OSINT-Tools-Uzbekistan) - A list of sources for OSINT in Uzbekistan
-- [paulpogoda/osint-cse](https://github.com/paulpogoda/osint-cse) - Custom Search Engines for OSINT
+- [paulpogoda/OSINT-CSE](https://github.com/paulpogoda/OSINT-CSE) - Custom Search Engines for OSINT
 - [paulpogoda/OSINT-for-countries](https://github.com/paulpogoda/OSINT-for-countries) - Methodology, links, tools for OSINT in different countries
 - [paulpogoda/OSINT-Tools-Kazakhstan](https://github.com/paulpogoda/OSINT-Tools-Kazakhstan) - I have compiled a list of OSINT tools that may be useful to you when conducting investigations related to Kazakhstan.
 Do you want me to add more?
 Make a pull-request.
 - [paulpogoda/OSINT-Tools-Kyrgyzstan](https://github.com/paulpogoda/OSINT-Tools-Kyrgyzstan) - OSINT for Kyrgyz Republic